Interdisciplinary Science with Foundation Year BSc

 There is a strong emphasis during the foundation year on helping you achieve your full potential.
 Teaching is imaginative, interactive and supportive to make sure you’re intellectually stretched.

-You'll learn through a mixture of lectures, seminars, group tutorials and hands-on practicals, complemented by e-learning, simulation and problem-based learning.
+You'll learn through a mixture of lectures, seminars, workshops, group tutorials and hands-on practicals, complemented by e-learning, simulation and problem-based learning.

 Group sizes are small, enabling you to engage actively and be supported by your peers.
 A focus on your ongoing development as a learner at university is integrated within all modules.
 This includes embedded support and activities across all modules to enable you to develop academic and digital skills central to undergraduate study.